JordanMarr/jordanmarr.github.io/fsharp/ssdt-type-provider/index.md

 ## SQLProvider + SSDT!

-The new SSDT provider can be created by using the new `MSSQLSERVER_SSDT` database vendor type, along with the `SsdtPath` to the local SSDT project, and a `ResolutionPath` to the `Microsoft.SqlServer.Management.SqlParser` assembly (which is used to parse the .sql create scripts).
+The new SSDT provider can be created by using the new `MSSQLSERVER_SSDT` database vendor type, along with an `SsdtPath` that points to an SSDT .dacpac file.

 ```F#
 type DB = SqlDataProvider<